rgon/OCDcommenter/README.md

 ## Editor-agnostic.
 This program is independant of your editor, so there's no need to worry about compatibility issues.
+Just run it once in a while.

 ## License
 This program is distributed under the GNU GPL v3 license.